 Sarah is the director of operations at Gonzaga University and has worked in financial aid since 2006.
 She enjoys her financial aid colleagues and is very active in the financial aid community, both in the Washington Financial Aid Association (WFAA) and the Western Association of Student Financial Aid Administrators (WASFAA) in both training and leadership capacities.
 Her favorite things about working in financial aid are the people and problem solving.
 She loves the everyday challenges — especially leveraging technology to improve processes and service to students.
 She's also an avid runner, a huge basketball fan (Go Zags!), and loves to travel with her family.

-Helen is the director of student financial aid at University of Wisconsin-Madison where she oversees admissions/recruitment, registrar/enrollment services, financial aid, placement testing, and the student veterans' center.
-She has worked in financial aid for 19 years, including 11 years as a financial aid director.
-She has previously worked at the University of Western States, Oregon Health and Science University, Portland State University, and the University of California, Santa Cruz.
-She has served as a past president of the Western Association of Student Financial Aid Administrators (WASFAA) and the Oregon Association of Student Financial Aid Administrators (OASFAA), and is currently the WASFAA representative on the NASFAA Board of Directors.
+Helen is the director of student financial aid at University of Wisconsin-Madison, and has worked in financial aid for 21 years.
+She has previously worked at Lane Community College, the University of Western States, Oregon Health and Science University, Portland State University, and the University of California, Santa Cruz.
+She has served as a past president of the Western Association of Student Financial Aid Administrators (WASFAA) and the Oregon Association of Student Financial Aid Administrators (OASFAA), and as the WASFAA representative on the NASFAA Board of Directors.
 Helen has participated in negotiated rulemaking with the U.S. Department of Education as an alternate non-federal negotiator on student loan issues and is an active member of the financial aid community as a presenter and policy advocate at the national, regional, and state levels.
 Helen holds a bachelor's degree in literature from the University of California, Santa Cruz and a master's degree in educational leadership and policy from Portland State University.

 Rachelle is the associate provost and director of scholarships and student aid at the University of North Carolina at Chapel Hill.
 She is also a member of the Executive Board of the Higher Education Loan Coalition and has served on NASFAA's Prior-Prior Year Implementation Task Force, Federal Issues Committee, Rapid Response Network and chaired its Program Integrity Task Force.
 Rachelle is a proud University of California, Berkeley alumna and advocate for students of all socioeconomic backgrounds.